 Modulo (remainder) | a % b |

-These operators work on numeric types like int
+These operators work on numeric types like int and double.

 Logical